TimothyNeilTan/Cybersecurity-Data-in-Supabase/readme.md

    - Update the `.env` file with your Supabase credentials.

 2. **Database Setup:**
-   - Manually create the required tables in your Supabase instance.
+   - You will need to manually create the required tables in your Supabase instance.
-   - Use the provided `enum_sql_queries` for table creation.
+   - Please sse the provided sql queries in the `enum_sql_queries` file for table creation.

 3. **Running the Script:**
    - Execute the `main.js` file to start the data extraction and insertion process.